Gradle 7

 IntelliJ Support

-The only glitch is that IntelliJ has its own concept of modules and are not synchronized with the Gradle modules.
+The only glitch is that IntelliJ has its own concept of modules and is not synchronized with the Gradle modules.
 You have to be careful to align both structures to avoid surprises.

 Jacoco Aggregated Test Coverage Reports

-The support for coverage reports over multiple gradle subprojects is still limited.
-I use the following configuration to generate aggregated coverage report over all gradle modules.
+The support for coverage reports over multiple Gradle subprojects is still limited.
+I use the following configuration to generate an aggregated coverage report over all Gradle modules.

 apply plugin: 'jacoco' (1)